SBOM Observer/Scale SBOM

 This guide helps you assess organizational readiness, choose appropriate workflows based on your role and maturity level, understand when to update SBOMs versus VEX documents, integrate transparency practices into existing development and security processes, and progress from manual processes to automated, policy-driven operations.

-Whether you're a software producer generating and distributing SBOMs and VEX documents, a software consumer requesting and using transparency artifacts, or part of security, procurement, development, or operations teams integrating SBOM data into your workflows—this guide provides the operational context you need.
+Whether you're a software producer generating and distributing SBOMs and VEX documents, a software consumer requesting and using transparency artifacts, or part of security, procurement, development, or operations teams integrating SBOM data into your workflows.
+This guide provides the operational context you need.

 How to Navigate This Guide